binpash/pash/runtime/agg/README.md

     2.3 You may create additional files in the aggregator directory.
 This can be used to share code between aggregator implementations for different `OS`es.
 When `#include`ing, assume that the aggregator directory is in the include path.

-3. Add unit tests for the created aggregator in `cpp/tests/test.sh`.
+3. Add unit tests for the created aggregator in `cpp/tests/test-OS.sh` for each `OS`.
 Consult the instructions in that file.
 Remember to test all options and flags of the aggregator.

 Note: after completing these steps the aggregator will automatically be built by the `Makefile` with no changes to it required.